 Related: Free Printable Snowman Game

 Working with 4 and 5 year old children, I tend to use names a ton in my teaching.
-I find it fun to create new ways for children to have fun learning their names, their friends’ names, the letters and sounds in their names, etc. So when I saw Under the Big Top’s picture of last-name snowmen, I was a little too excited!
-Combining arts & crafts, letters, children’s names, and snowmen — it seemed like a fun idea to me.
+I find it fun to create new ways for children to have fun learning their names, their friends’ names, the letters and sounds in their names, etc.

 - various colors of construction paper

 We started with some pre-cut circles out of white construction paper, and some of the children cut their own out as well.
 They were all about 3 to 4 inches across.
 I also traced some hat shapes on different color papers.

 Related: Symmetry Snowflake Craft

 When the children sat down at my table during centers, I explained the plan.
 Each letter in their first names would have its own “snowball” (white paper circle).
 The face of the name snowman would also get one snowball.

 Each child created his snowman’s face and hat first, and there was a lot of creativity at play!
 We had upside-down hats, wiggly eyes on hats, huge button noses, and so many more interesting creations.
 It’s always nice to see each child’s personality and individuality come across in activities like this.

 Once the snowmen faces and hats were complete, I had each child write the letters in her name on “snowballs”.
 The kiddos did a wonderful job writing just one letter on each circle.

 Only 1 or 2 children needed help putting the letters in the correct order or writing certain letters.